German969/marvel-master-detail/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project use data provided by Marvel. © 2014 Marvel.

-## Available Scripts
+## Marvel Master Detail

-In the project directory, you can run:
+To start the application:

 ### `yarn start`